 Take those prepared answers and move them into your customer service software.
 In Help Scout they are your Saved Replies, and other tools have similar options.

-Be sure to give them a useful name, something like “COVID-refund” that helps you quickly find them when you need them, and clean them up later when the crisis has passed.
+Be sure to give them a useful name that helps you quickly find them when you need them, and clean them up later when the crisis has passed.

 Rather than using one long document, saved replies should generally be broken down into logical pieces so that the customer service agent can combine only the relevant sections into a personalized answer for the customer.
 Inside each piece, make it clear if the agent needs to customize an answer before sending.